CSE583MtStHelens/CSE583_MtStHelens/Doc/component_specifications.md

-# Component #1
+# Component #0
-Name: Data Reformatter\
+Name: DataReformatting\
 What it does: Makes input data readable and formatted for better readability\
 Input: .csv files of the Preprocessed Time Series Data\
+Output: df of the Reformatted Time Series Data

+# Component #1
+Name: DataSmoothing\
+What it does: Removes outlier and apply some smoothing (in time)\
-Output: .csv files of the Reformatted Time Series Data
+Input: .csv files of the Reformatted Time Series Data\
+Output: df of the Smoothed Time Series Data

 # Component #2
 Name: seasonalityAnalysis\